cyberhiten/Docker-vuln-mgmt/README.md

-## Docker vulnerability management using OSS tools
+## Docker vulnerability management  & SBOM using OSS tools

 I have done Vunerability scans of 30+ Docker images using Trivy & Grype (Anchore CLI earlier) .
-My current goal is to perform similar scans using various OSS tools like Trivy, Anchore, Clair among others.
+My current goal is to perform similar scans using various OSS tools like Trivy, Grype & syft for SBOM

 ##### _This is not a how-to doc , but I will share the bash commands & my history file_